 There are several options.
 We DO have internet access at the school for a small fee (Q50 per week or Q10 per day).
 We have limited bandwidth so, while you are free to use the internet as much as you want, it will be very slow if students are doing downloads/updates or watching videos so we ask that you are mindful of how you use the internet.
 There is also Internet access in a nearby community just five minutes walk away, although the hours are varied.
-You can also go to Colomba, a 20minute bus ride to utilize an internet café.
+You can also go to Colomba, a 20-minute bus ride to utilize an internet café.
 Finally, you can buy a chip for your mobile phone to have continued internet access through a mobile network.
 TIGO is the best option for internet service here at the Mountain School.

 Where and what will I eat?

 The staples of a Guatemalan diet are tortillas, black beans, rice, eggs, and more tortillas!
-The favorite spice is consomé of chicken.
+The favorite spice is the consomé of chicken.
 We work closely with the señoras to ensure that the water is boiled and that the vegetables and other foods are well-washed and safe to eat.
-The women receive on-going training in health, nutrition, cooking and hygiene.
+The women receive on-going training in health, nutrition, cooking, and hygiene.
 Many families prepare meat, but they are used to students with special meal requests (particularly vegetarians) and they try very hard to prepare meals that suit the needs of the students.
 (Let us know when you make your reservation to help us plan.)
 The families will not be offended if you choose not to eat something for whatever reason.